-Gnomes kept on stilling underpants, and when kids from South Park found them and ask them why they have been doing this, they said: “we don’t know, the Planning Gnome should know.”
+Gnomes kept on steling underpants, and when the kids from South Park found them and asked them why they had been doing this, they said: “we don’t know, the Planning Gnome should know.”

 And it turned out that the Planning Gnome did have a planning board.
-But he only was clear about the phase number one which was collecting underpants, totally clueless about the phase number two, and confident again about the last phase – gaining profits.
+But he was only clear about phase number one, which was collecting underpants, totally clueless about phase number two, and confident again about the last phase – gaining profits.

 How can impact mapping help in creating a product strategy?

-As we outlined before, to set up a goal and to measure the progress you need to structure your project by four fundamental questions:
+As we’ve outlined before, to set up a goal and to measure the progress, you need to structure your project along by four fundamental questions:

 - Why? – the phenomenon of Simon Sinek’s bestseller, “Start with why” didn’t come out of anywhere.
 To avoid the underpants gnome effect where “we’re doing something, but don’t have a clue why are we doing this,” you need to be crystal clear about your business goal.
 In your case, why do you want to create an app?